-Happy Wednesday and welcome to the Morning Six-Pack, where we're always trying to beat analyst estimates and surprise to the upside.
+Happy Wednesday and welcome to the Morning Six-Pack.
+May all your revisions be to the upside.